 Why New Directions for Young Adults?

 I started working at NDFYA straight out of college.
 We were a very small program at the time so I did a little of everything.
-Cooking group, movie night, LMS and of course tutoring.
+Cooking group, movie night, LMS, and of course tutoring.
 I did not know it at the time but my job at New Directions would grow to become the job I always wanted.
 A job centered around helping people.
-Helping our clients become well round adults that can thrive in the real world and independently support themselves.
+Helping our clients become well-rounded adults that can thrive in the real world and independently support themselves.